kodecocodes/swift-style-guide/README.markdown

 ### Computed Properties

 For conciseness, if a computed property is read-only, omit the get clause.
 The get clause is required only when a set clause is provided.

+If a computed property is expensive, don't do it as a computed property at all  (unless there's a huge mitigating factor.)

 **Preferred:**
 ```swift